survivejs/webpack-book/manuscript/loading/02_images.md

 ## Images and *css-loader* Source Map Gotcha

-If you are using images and *css-loader* with the `sourceMap` option enabled, it is important that you set `output.publicPath` to an absolute value pointing to your development server.
+If you are using images and *css-loader* with the `sourceMap` option enabled, it's important that you set `output.publicPath` to an absolute value pointing to your development server.
 Otherwise, images aren't going to work.
 See [the relevant webpack issue](https://github.com/webpack/style-loader/issues/55) for further explanation.

 ## Conclusion